 Volusia County Community College, also a separate entity under the school system, merged with DBJC in 1965.
 The 1968 Legislature combined the divisions into a single administrative unit under a District Board of Trustees independent of the county school system.
 In 1971, the official name of the college was changed from Daytona Beach Junior College to Daytona Beach Community College.
 In 2008, the District Board of Trustees and the state of Florida approved the college's request for yet another name change - Daytona State College.
 This was done to reflect the institution’s transition to a four-year institution offering workforce baccalaureate degrees.

 Over the years, the college has fostered a tradition of excellence in academics and service to a growing community.
 A leader in the area's workforce and economic development initiatives, Daytona State is continually developing new means to deliver educational services to the community.
-The college now serves more than 35,000 students annually.
+The college now serves nearly 30,000 students annually.

 Daytona State College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate and bachelor’s degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Daytona State College.